NeuralVFX/boids-swarm-dll/README.md

 ## Project Setup
 - Clone this repo: `git clone https://github.com/NeuralVFX/boids-swarm-dll.git`
+- Open the `code` directory
-- Open `boids.cpp` and replace the `"boids.ptc"` path to match the path on your system
+- Open `boids.cpp` and replace the `"boids.ptc"` path to match the path on your system (resides in the libtorch dir of this project)
 - Open `build/CMakeLists.txt` and replace the path for `Torch_DIR`
 - Run these commands to build the project(replace `DCMAKE_PREFIX_PATH` with your libtorch install directory):
 ```